 Mr. Rochon's career has included significant international operating experience, including the planning and execution of a major global expansion into 37 countries on five continents.
 His companies have done extensive business in Europe, Asia, Latin America, the Middle East and Africa.
 He has been a leader in the global direct selling industry, guiding one of the world's major direct sellers, Mary Kay Inc., through a period of major expansion while in the same time period developing a blueprint for the revival and growth of Avon Products.

-Mr. Rochon is chairman of CVSL Inc., a highly innovative company that in 2012 began a strategy of acquisitions in the micro-enterprise sector.
-CVSL serves as an umbrella within the industry for individual companies of varying sizes and product lines, each of which keeps its own individual brand and sales force.
-The CVSL companies are creating a virtual community that combines social media with commerce.
+Mr. Rochon is chairman of JRJR Networks Inc., a highly innovative company that in 2013 began a strategy of acquisitions in the micro-enterprise sector.
+JRJR Networks serves as an umbrella within the industry for individual divisions of varying sizes and product lines, each of which keeps its own individual brand and sales force.
+The JRJR Networks companies are creating a virtual community that combines social media with commerce.

 Mr. Rochon's companies also include a nationwide network of providers of imaging supplies and services to businesses.
 One of his major investments, Realpage Inc., a provider of services to large residential rental properties, recently conducted a successful initial public offering and has a market value in excess of $2.8 billion.

 He is an investor and has been a member of the board of directors of Jameson Bank, a chartered Schedule I financial institution in Canada.
 He founded several investment funds, including a hedge fund, a fund of funds and a debt investment fund.

 Other ventures include Rochon Premium Brands, a line of high-end gourmet products including sustainable-farmed Siberian sturgeon caviar, organic Canadian maple syrup and Seven. spring water produced on his family's land in northern Ontario.